ashok159/E-Commerce-Website-AWS-Integrated-/README.md

 # NOZAMA 🛍️ 🛒

+Built in collaboration with: Ashdeep Singh, Ali Faiyaz, and Akeeme Black

 [Demo Video](https://youtu.be/OmStX00KRp4)

 Nozama is a E-Commerce platform designed to provide a user-friendly and enjoyable shopping experience for our customers.